 Funding source Prior/current SEA and LEA uses (including funding amounts, if applicable) Planned SEA and LEA uses (including funding amounts, if applicable) ESSER I (CARES Act) The LEA allocations for ESSER I are more than 80% expended.
-OSPI holds budget detail of those expenditures, as school districts will report actuals in their yearend The SEA portion of ESSER I has been fully obligated and will be drawn down at a rate of use based on the specific recipient of funds. reporting.
-The SEA portion has been obligated in part as follows:
+OSPI holds budget detail of those expenditures, as school districts will report The SEA portion of ESSER I has been fully obligated and will be drawn down at a rate of use based on the specific recipient of funds.